Cornwall to Devon Sailing Adventure

 Spend six days discovering South West England by sail.
-Join Pilgrim of Brixham as she makes the journey west this summer to Falmouth, and see the south coast of England from a breathtaking viewpoint.
+Join Pilgrim of Brixham as she makes a journey this summer from Falmouth to Brixham and see the south coast of England from a breathtaking viewpoint.

-Cruise past Slapton Sands and Salcombe, setting course for Plymouth.
-From here, Pilgrim will cross the mouth of the Tamar, onwards to historic Cornish fishing villages including Fowey and Charlestown – keep your eyes peeled for Aiden Turner and the rest of the Poldark crew as filming for the hit BBC show often takes place in Charlestown.
-Brendan will choose any number of these places to anchor on the way to Falmouth, and you’ll be able to explore these villages in the mornings and evenings before and after setting sail for the day.
+Cruise past historic Cornish fishing villages including Fowey and Charlestown keeping your eyes peeled for Aiden Turner and the rest of the Poldark crew as filming for the hit BBC show often takes place in Charlestown.
+Brendan will choose any number of these places to anchor on the way and you’ll be able to explore these villages in the mornings and evenings before and after setting sail for the day.